dimos171/test/README.md

 This is a simple .NET Core RESTful API that retrieves details of the first `n` "best stories" from the Hacker News API, where `n` is specified by the caller.
 The solution follows **DDD** (Domain-Driven Design) and **SOLID** principles.Items are sorted by their score in a descending order

+To run the project, download the repo and run `dotnet run --project SantanderTest/SantanderTest/SantanderTest.csproj` from the local git repository root folder

 ## Solution Overview

 The solution consists of: